InjuMichorius/Drawars/README.md

 # Data life cycle
 ![](https://github.com/InjuMichorius/Drawars/blob/main/public/images/datalifecicle.jpg)

+# Real-time events

+### joinRoom
+This event is triggered by the first button, when the user has chosen a username and room.
+On the server side, the username gets pushed into the usernames array of that specific room.

+### message
+This event is triggered when a message is sent.
+The event checks on the server side if the message has the correct answer, if this is true it will send a succes message to all users in the current room.
+If it is not the correct answer, it will just show as a standard message.

+### Disconnect
+When a user disconnects, this user gets removed from the usernames array of that room.
+There will also be a message saying the user has left.

 # Feature wishlist / backlog 👑
 Below is a list of features I'd love to add to this application.
 The features are split up using the **M**o**SC**o**W** method.